contagon/handbook/handbook/14-single-members.md

 Most single members attend geographic wards.
 As an exception, where many single members live in close proximity, priesthood leaders may recommend creating the following units.
 These units must meet the criteria in [chapter 37](37-specialized-stakes-wards-and-branches.md).

-* A young single adult ward for those ages 18–30 (see [37.2](37-specialized-stakes-wards-and-branches.md#372-young-single-adult-wards-and-branches-in-a-geographic-stake))
+* A young single adult ward for those ages 18–35 (see [37.2](37-specialized-stakes-wards-and-branches.md#372-young-single-adult-wards-and-branches-in-a-geographic-stake))
-* A young single adult stake for those ages 18–30 (see [37.3](37-specialized-stakes-wards-and-branches.md#373-young-single-adult-stakes-and-their-wards-and-branches))
+* A young single adult stake for those ages 18–35 (see [37.3](37-specialized-stakes-wards-and-branches.md#373-young-single-adult-stakes-and-their-wards-and-branches))
-* A single adult ward for those ages 31–45 (see [37.5](37-specialized-stakes-wards-and-branches.md#375-single-adult-wards))
+* A single adult ward for those ages 36–45 (see [37.5](37-specialized-stakes-wards-and-branches.md#375-single-adult-wards))

+In areas with large numbers of young single adults, priesthood leaders may recommend creating:

+* A young single adult ward for those ages 18–25.
+* A young single adult ward for those ages 26–35.

 These units use the regular program of the Church as much as possible.
 They follow the instructions in this handbook.